Refurbishing the iconic National Gallery

 Willmott Dixon Interiors managing director Graham Shaw said:

-”We’ll be able to use our track-record of transforming historic buildings, such as the Commonwealth Institute, for the benefit of the National Gallery.
-Our team are really looking forward to enhancing another London landmark so that it can be enjoyed by millions of people over the coming years.”
+”We used our track-record of transforming historic buildings, such as the Commonwealth Institute, for the benefit of the National Gallery.
+Our team enjoyed enhancing another London landmark so it can be enjoyed by millions of people over the coming years.”